 Additionally, they have a 30-day free trial and a basic plan to get started at $29 per month.

 All this makes sense when you’re getting started and you want to keep most of your money to run campaigns while just spending a dozen bucks on a VPS/CDN and a tracker.
 It also allows you to learn the ropes for less than $30 for the first 2 months, while you’d have to pay at least $198 with other solutions.
 That’s why overall I think Adsbridge is a great solution for the budget beginner as well as for advanced affiliates.

-You can check their features here, but we’ll check in details the interesting stuff later.
+You can check their features here, but we’ll check in detail the interesting stuff later.

 Just keep in mind I opened a new account for this tutorial and the postbacks and URLs you see here are just examples.
-Don’t try to spy my campaigns in real life with this links LOL.
-Also, this is an $89 professional account, so you might see a few less options from the extra features if you’re in the basic or free plan.
+Don’t try to spy my campaigns in real life with these links LOL.
+Also, this is an $89 professional account, so you might see a few fewer options from the extra features if you’re in the basic or free plan.

 When I finally got it I wrote a guide in the AffiliateFix forum that has helped a ton of people so I just wanted to do the same with Adsbridge.
 We all know tracking is difficult at the beginning and it becomes easy as times goes by.
 Feel free to ask questions if you need in the comments too.